andyjv/devdocs/guides/v2.2/howdoi/checkout/checkout_custom_checkbox.md

 ## Step 3: Create a JS component for the checkbox {#create-jscomponent}

 In your custom module directory, create the following new file: `<your_module_dir>/view/frontend/web/js/single-checkbox.js`.
 In this file, add the following code.
 This is a JS component that extends `Magento_Ui/js/form/element/single-checkbox.js`.
-The `onCheckedChanged` method calls the methods that update street labels, change the city and country values, and disable these fields:
+The inherited `onCheckedChanged` method calls the methods that update street labels, change the city and country values, and disables those fields.

 ```js
 define([